fsmb/fcvsua-api/samples/csharp/readme.md

 1. Ensure either the project is part of your solution or build the project and reference the generated assembly in your solution.
 1. In your application's startup code store the URL to the API (see the documentation), your client ID and client secret somewhere that your code has access to such as a configuration file or environment variable.
-1. To call the API create an instance of the `UnifiedClient` class and pass the configuration information stored earlier.
+1. To call the API create an instance of the `FcsvUaClient` class and pass the configuration information stored earlier.
 See below for more information.
 1. Use the client to make calls to the API.
    ```
    //Assuming this code is called in an async function then use await to wait for the response